openvswitch/ovs/Documentation/ref/ovs-ctl.8.rst

 * ``--no-mlockall``

-  By default ``ovs-ctl`` passes ``--mlockall`` to ``ovs-vswitchd``, requesting that it lock all of its virtual memory, preventing it from being paged to disk.
+  By default ``ovs-ctl`` passes ``--mlockall`` to ``ovs-vswitchd``, requesting that it lock all of its virtual memory on page fault (on allocation, when running on Linux kernel 4.4 and older), preventing it from being paged to disk.
 This option suppresses that behavior.

 * ``--no-self-confinement``